sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 getenforce
 ```

-If the `getenforce` command returns "enforcing", skip to the "Cobbler SELinux Config" section below.
-If "permissive" is returned, skip to "Enforcing SELinux" section below.
+If the `getenforce` command returns "enforcing", skip to the **Cobbler SELinux Config** section below.
+If "permissive" is returned, skip to **Enforcing SELinux** section below.

 ##### Enabling SELinux